davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 1. the container must allocate new memory;
 2. move the elements from the old location into the new space;
 3. add the new element;
-4. deallocate the old memory.
+4. de-allocate the old memory.

 When they have to get new memory, vector and string implementations typically **allocate capacity beyond** what is immediately **needed**.